Femoxy/Femoxy/README.md

-- 👋 Hi, am Oluwafemi, am a backend developer, building potentials to solve problems.
+- 👋 Hi, am Oluwafemi, am a backend developer, building potentials to solving problems and making progress in my learning.
 - 💞️ I’m looking to collaborate on projects and create solutions.

 <!---